Characterizing resources for multiparameter estimation of SU(2) and SU(1,1) unitaries: Introduction

-In general, abstract sensitivity bounds have been explored from the point of view of the QFIM~\cite{yuen1973multiple,Matsumoto_2002,AlbarelliFrielDatta2019,Gorecki2020optimalprobeserror,Demkowicz_Dobrza_ski_2020,liu2020quantum,Sidhuetal2021}, together with the theoretical saturation of those bound~\cite{Ragy_2016,pezzeetalPRL2017multi,YangPangZhouJordan2019}, as well as more pragmatic approaches based on signal-to-noise ratios of observables, generalizing the idea of spin-squeezing coming from the error-propagation formula~\cite{gessnerPRL18,Gessner2019Metrological,gessnerNatComm20}.
-In this paper we follow both approaches and investigate the case in which the generators of the unitary phase imprinting do not commute, but have some structure, and in particular form a Lie algebra, which is a scenario that has been partly investigated in literature \cite{twamley} also by using group-theoretic tools and group-invariant approaches \cite{kahn,Imai_2007}.
-Here, we investigate the virtually simplest cases, i.e., the $su(2)$ and $su(1,1)$ algebras, which are also the most relevant for practical applications and in fact have been subject of intense investigation over the years, mostly in the single-parameter case.
-Here, we try to emphasize aspects that have potential generalization to the \textit{SU}(d) and \textit{SU}(p,q) groups, which we mention as an outlook in the end.
+In this paper, we follow some of these approaches and investigate the case in which the generators of the unitary phase imprinting do not commute, but have some structure, and in particular form a Lie algebra, which is a scenario that has been partly investigated in literature \cite{twamley} also by using group-theoretic tools~\cite{kahn,Imai_2007,GoldbergSanchezSotoFerrettiPRL2021}.